 In order to better understand the complexities associated with the undiscovered death cleanup, a person needs to have an essential understanding of the human decomposition process.
 What many people may not realize is that the human decomposition process technically begins when a person dies.

-The human body is filled with billions of what commonly are referred to as “good bacteria.”
+The human body is filled with billions of what commonly is referred to as “good bacteria.”
 These bacteria are particularly abundant in a person’s pancreas and intestines.

 At the time of death, blood stops flowing throughout the body.
-When this occurs, bacteria loose access their primary source of nutrients.
+When this occurs, bacteria lose access to their primary source of nutrients.
 When this happens, bacteria turn to the body itself for sustenance.
 In other words, bacteria begin to consume organs and other components of a deceased body.

 Within a couple of days, evidence of the human decomposition process becomes evident.
 The body starts to bloat and the skin begins to change color.
 Foul smelling gasses will begin to be released from the body directly after that.
 Within about a week, fluids begin to seep out of the bottom.
 In addition, the skin begins to breakdown and open, releasing even more fluids and gasses.